Austin Attempted Murder Lawyer

-Have you been arrested and charged with attempted murder?
+Have you been arrested and charged with attempted murder in Texas?
 The experienced criminal defense attorneys at Cofer & Connelly, PLLC are here for you.
 We will clarify your legal options and can help ensure you are well defended and that your rights are protected.
-For a free consultation, contact Cofer & Connelly, PLLC by calling (512) 991-0576 or online.

 Attempted murder is one of the most serious crimes behind homicide that an individual can be charged with in Texas.
 As a result, an attempted murder charge and conviction can severely impact someone's life even if they are not required to spend most of their life in prison.
 Due to the severity of an attempted murder charge, you may be thinking: